Martinomagnifico/reveal.js-verticator/README.md

 Don't overdo it.
 You probably don’t want 30 bullets on the right-hand side of your presentation.

-# Breaking changes

-In previous versions, the Verticator bullets would be black on light-background slides, and white on dark-background slides, although that could be overridden.
-The user then also needed to indicate if the theme was dark or not.

-In the latest version, Verticator will automatically detect the tint of the theme, and (if not overridden) will use the same colors used for the headings in the theme, for the bullets.
-This can also be configured to an other element.
-Although 'oppositecolor' has been renamed to 'inversecolor', the old naming will still work.

 ## Verticator follows your theme

 If you do not override the colors in the configuration, Verticator detects what colors you use in your theme CSS.
 This works on both regular slides and on slides that have an inverted color.
 For example, if the theme is dark, and you use `<section(data-background-color="#fff")></section>` on one or more slides, those slides will then have a white background.
 In standard Reveal themes, the text in those white slides will then invert to be very dark gray.
 Verticator just copies that behaviour.
 The theme color is set as a CSS variable (`--c-theme-color`) in the Reveal element, and can also be used by other elements.